rosethachil/ArtGallery/README.md

     Exhibitions Table: Links artworks and exhibitions.

 ### Usage 🎯
-1. Launch the app by running: python app.py
+1. Launch the app by running:
+    ```bash
+    python app.py
 2. Navigate through the application tabs to manage artists, artworks, and exhibitions.
 3. Add images to the images/ folder to associate them with artworks.